garyd203/graphql-guide/README.md

 ### Disadvantages
 GraphQL is not a mature technology.
 A number of operational and development considerations are not adequately addressed at the moment (as of late 2019).

+## Community

+### Context
+The GraphQL movement is actually 3 things:
+1. The internal communication protocol for a specific technology stack (Apollo/Relay).
+2. A reaction against some of the more onerous aspects of the dominant RESTful approach to implementing API's, with it's roots in a specific part of the software engineering community.
+3. A tool for creating flexible general-purpose API's.

+It is helpful to remember this context because whilst a lot of the online discussion about GraphQL appears to be about point 3 (GraphQL as an API technology), in reality it is often about points 1 or 2.
+I suspect sometimes the authors are not clear on this distinction either :-/

 ## Requests

 ### Network Protocol